 - Gum recession (this is where gum tissue pulls away from your teeth).

 - Slower healing after any type of oral surgery and periodontal therapy.

 But even smokeless tobacco has risks.
 It invites gum disease, keratosis of your oral mucosa, staining on the teeth, halitosis, tooth enamel erosion, loss of jaw bone material, decay on tooth roots and even tooth loss.
 Over time, you can experience trouble chewing, talking, and a reticence to smile.

 Our dental specialists at Moundridge Dental support your efforts to quit this habit for your oral health.
-If you have any questions or are ready to schedule a consultation with our dentist, Dr. Jay Hildreth in Moundridge, Kansas, please call 620-345-2100 today.
+If you have any questions or are ready to schedule a consultation with our dentist, Dr. Tommy Rose in Moundridge, Kansas, please call 620-345-2100 today.
 We are here to help you achieve a healthy smile.